akikoo/one-web-boilerplate/README.md

 them.
 Nice, eh?
 But keep in mind that you have to @import the core styles (see above) before anything else.

-If you need to overwrite common rules, or add page specific styles, you can do so by creating a new stylesheet in /webroot/assets/css/pages.
+If you need to overwrite common rules, or add new ones on a page level, you can do so by creating a new stylesheet in /webroot/assets/css/pages.
 Page specific stylesheet must have the same name than the page that uses it.
 This way the page specific stylesheet is automatically included in the template, as well as minified for deployment.